 Keeping very still and taking deep breaths, I put pressure on the cut and just stood there my mind saying “Don’t faint!
 Don’t faint!
 Don’t you DARE faint!” to keep me from passing out.

-Many people passed me looking at me in a insolent way, Yugoslavia was not an open country at the time and people seemed afraid to show their kindness, however after a few minutes I was able to ask someone who was walking past to help me.
-This person took me to the station master in a curt efficient way he called a nurse and she bandaged me.
+Many people passed me and looked at me in an unkind and insolent way.
+Yugoslavia at the time was not an open country and people seemed afraid.
+After a few minutes I was able to ask someone who was walking past to help me.
+This person took me to the station master who in a curt efficient way called a nurse and she bandaged me.
 He then put me on a bus to Ljubliana where there was a world class hand hospital.
 I was given a hand drawn map of how to get to the hospital from the bus station.

 I remember sitting on the back seat of the bus covered in dry blood feeling so desperately alone.
 No one that I knew was aware of where I was in the world—this was a time when letters and very expensive long distance phone calls were the only way to communicate with home.

 My last communication was about 3 weeks before when I had called work from Dyrbarker in Eastern Turkey.
 After a few futile attempts I hired a young Turkish lad to quickly put the coins in the post office phone.
 It was so expensive that the largest denominator coins were used as soon as they were dropped in and I couldn’t hold the receiver and pump the coins in quickly enough on my own!
 It was a very quick call.

 I found my way to the hospital where I was treated with prejudice and suspicion.
 It was interesting to be treated in such as way, and I am not sure what they didn’t like about me.
 Was it the fact I was Western?
 A single female travelling alone? …or something else all together?
 I couldn’t work it out and as with all prejudice it is probably better not to know what goes through the minds of people who are afraid.